American handball: Small ball versus big ball

 A true handball is referred to as an "ace ball" or, in earlier days, "blackball".
 A racquetball used to play handball is called a "big ball" or "big blue".
 A small ball is hard, bounces higher and moves faster.
 Types of small balls include the Red Ace (for men) and the White Ace (for women).
 The Red Ace small ball is heavier than the White Ace small ball.

 A big ball bounces slower and is softer and hollower than a small ball.

 Four-wall games use the small ball almost exclusively.
 Three-wall and one-wall games use both balls.
-Both balls are used extensively in New York City, with formal tournaments for big ball – NYC Big Blue, for example.
-Internationally, the big ball is used most often in the One-wall game (in the European 1-Wall Tour, the big ball is used exclusively for the Tour), however at World Handball Championships organised by the World Handball Council, competitions in both big-ball and small ball are offered for the One-wall code.
+Both balls are used extensively in New York City, with formal tournaments for big ball, one example being NYC Big Blue.
+Internationally, the big ball is used most often in the one-wall game (in the European 1-Wall Tour, the big ball is used exclusively for the Tour), but at World Handball Championships organised by the World Handball Council, competitions in both big-ball and small ball are offered for the one-wall code.